marcellovictorino/marcellovictorino.github.io/_posts/2019-04-04-Linear-Regression-Part1.md

   $$H_1: \beta \neq 0$$
 </div>

-+ **R-squared**: it is a metric of model performance.
++ **R-squared**: it is a metric of model performance (coefficient of determination).
 Represents the amount of observations that can be "explained" by the model.
 In this case, 0.678 or 67.8%.
     - It is calculated as the square of the Correlation Coefficient, hence its value varies between [0, 1].

 > **Note:** **R-squared** is a metric only capturing linear relationship.
 Better and more robust forms of model evaluation are covered in Part 3 of this Linear Regression series, such as accuracy, precision, and recall.